NUKIB/bezpecnostni-doporuceni-open-source/bezpecnostni-doporuceni-open-source.md

 ```
 ## Reporting security vulnerabilities

-Reporting security vulnerabilities is of great importance for us, as this project is used in multiple critical infrastructures.
+Reporting security vulnerabilities is of great importance for us, as this project is used in critical infrastructure.

 In the case of a security vulnerability report, we ask the reporter to send it directly to …, if possible encrypted with the following PGP key: **…**.
 We usually fix reported and confirmed security vulnerabilities in less than 48 hours, followed by a software release containing the fixes within the following days.